The Whitehaven Academy

-The Whitehaven Academy (formerly Whitehaven School) is a comprehensive co-educational secondary school with academy status, located in Whitehaven, in west Cumbria, England.
-The school was established in 1984.
+The Whitehaven Academy (formerly Whitehaven School) is an 11–18 comprehensive co-educational secondary school with academy status, located in Whitehaven, in west Cumbria, England.
+The school was established in 1984, and in 2023 had a total of 655 pupils, both boys and girls, enrolled.

 History

+Early history

 The Whitehaven School opened in 1984 taking pupils from the Whitehaven Grammar School which had moved to the Overend site in 1968, Overend School itself which had opened on this site in 1960, and Richmond Street Secondary Modern School which had occupied the former Grammar School site in 1969.

 It had a full inspection in 2004 where it was described as a larger than average improving school.
 It noted "Its pupils’ socio-economic circumstances are well below average with an above average number known to be entitled to free school meals.
 Standards on entry to the school are below average; those of the boys are well below."

 A February 2011 report from the Office for Standards in Education, Children's Services and Skills (Ofsted) said that then Whitehaven School has made inadequate progress in making improvements and demonstrating a better capacity for sustained improvement' in the previous two years, according to a report issued subsequent to an Ofsted team visit in January 2011.
 Lynette Norris, who took over as headteacher in 2011, was described as bringing 'vision and energy' to the school since she took office.

-Whitehaven Academy
+Academy status

 The school converted to academy status in January 2014, sponsored by the Bright Tribe Trust, and was renamed the Whitehaven Academy.
 The past records of school were obscured, it gained a new Ofsted Unique Reference Number and establishment number.